 When you're making chicken wings for 30 people, it's not ideal to fry 120 pieces over two burners.
-I would have to split up the wings and fry some and bake the rest.
+I would have to first, split up the wings, then, fry some, and bake the rest.
 I love a great fried chicken wing but over the years I've been leaning more towards baked wings.
 Is it because they're healthier?
 Who knows.

 Toss chicken wings and drummettes with garlic powder, onion powder, oregano, salt, pepper, and oil.

 Spread them on a baking sheet, making sure they aren't overcrowding the pan and bake the wings at 425 degrees for about 35 minutes or until golden brown.
 Flip the chicken halfway through the cooking process to get both sides golden brown.

 Meanwhile, make the lemon parsley oil.
 Is this oil absolutely essential for the wings?
 Some would argue not but I honestly think it makes them better.
 The hit of acid and fresh herbs balances the garlic and parmesan oh so well.